tkataras/Automatic-Cell-Counting-with-TWS/README.md

 For more information, there is a thorough and effective explanation of __Trainable Weka Segmentation__ plugin located at: https://imagej.net/plugins/tws/
 ACCT will expect at least 2 classifiers to compare performance against for its validation step.

+# How To Use

+TODO: By downloading our Github repository you will have a set of folders for demo and for experimental use.

 ## Stage 1
 From the ImageJ bar, navigate and select __Plugins >> ACCT 1__.
 You may need to scroll down for a period of time.